keithmmitchell/post-install-config/README.md

 ![image](https://github.com/keithmmitchell/post-install-config/assets/174253055/44cdf3fd-5bb1-4363-966a-248465ca8a31)

-In the Members tab I add myself to the team then click Create Team.
+In the Members tab, I add myself to the team then click Create Team.

 <br />